jason-riddle/ansible-role-tailscale/README.md

     tailscale_serve_enabled: false
     tailscale_serve_content: []
-    # You can specify multiple items to serve
+    # You can specify multiple items to serve.
-    # See https://tailscale.com/kb/1242/tailscale-serve/#examples for all examples
+    # See https://tailscale.com/kb/1242/tailscale-serve/#examples for all examples.
     # To serve simple static text
     #   - "http / text:'Hello, world!'"